Breadcrumb

 What Happens

-Melanoma develops when normal pigment-producing skin cells called melanocytes become abnormal, grow uncontrollably, and invade surrounding tissues.
-Usually only one melanoma develops at a time.
-Melanomas can begin in an existing mole or other skin growth, but most start in unmarked skin.
+Melanoma develops when normal cells that produce pigment become abnormal and grow out of control.
+Then these cells invade surrounding tissues.
+Melanomas can begin in an existing mole or other skin growth.
+But most start in unmarked skin.

 When melanoma is found early, it can often be cured by surgery to remove it.
 But after melanoma spreads, it is harder to cure.